bbidulock/xdg-sound/README.md

 Package `xdg-sound-0.9` was released under GPLv3 license 2020-04-18.

-This is a "C"-language program that can be used to launch XDG desktop applications with full startup notification and window manager assistance from the command line.
-The command is able to launch desktop applications, autostart entries and xsession entries.
-It is useful when generating applications root menus for light-weight window managers that do not provide startup notification for applications launched using the keyboard or root menu.
+This package contains "C"-language programs and utilities for working with (locating and playing) event sound files from XDG sound themes.
+They are useful when developing or modifying sound themes that comply with the XDG sound theme specifications.

 The source is hosted on [GitHub](https://github.com/bbidulock/xdg-sound).
 What it includes is just the xdg-sound program and manual page, as well as a handfull of wrapper scripts.